pallets-eco/flask-admin/README.rst

 It also boasts a simple file management interface and a `redis client <http://redis.io/>`_ console.

-Several usage examples are included in the */examples* folder.
-Please feel free to add your own examples, or improve on some of the existing ones, and then submit them via GitHub as a *pull-request*.

 The biggest feature of Flask-Admin is flexibility.
 It aims to provide a set of simple tools that can be used for building admin interfaces of any complexity.
 So, to start off with you can create a very simple application in no time, with auto-generated CRUD-views for each of your models.
 But then you can go further and customize those views & forms